redbadger/crux/docs/src/internals/runtime.md

 One of the fairly unique aspects of Rust's async is the fact that it doesn't come with a bundled runtime.
 This is recognising that asynchronous execution is useful in various different scenarios, and no one runtime can serve all of them.
 Crux takes advantage of this and brings it's own runtime, tailored to the execution of side-effects on top of a message based interface.

-For a deeper background on Rust's async architecture, we recommend the [Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/) book, especially the chapter about [executing futured and tasks](https://rust-lang.github.io/async-book/02_execution/01_chapter.html) We will assume you are familiar with the basic ideas and mechanics of async here.
+For a deeper background on Rust's async architecture, we recommend the [Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/) book, especially the chapter about [executing futures and tasks](https://rust-lang.github.io/async-book/02_execution/01_chapter.html).
+We will assume you are familiar with the basic ideas and mechanics of async here.

 The job of an async runtime is to manage a number of tasks, each driving one future to completion.
 This management is done by an executor, which is responsible for scheduling the futures and `poll`ing them _at the right time_ to drive their execution forward.
-Most "grown up" runtimes will do this on a number of threads in a thread pool, but for Crux, we run in the context of a single function call (of the app's `update` function) and potentially in a webassembly context which is single threaded anyway, so our baby runtime only needs to poll all the tasks sequentially, to see if any of them need to continue.
+Most "grown up" runtimes will do this on a number of threads in a thread pool, but in Crux, we run in the context of a single function call (of the app's `update` function) and potentially in a webassembly context which is single threaded anyway, so our baby runtime only needs to poll all the tasks sequentially, to see if any of them need to continue.

 Polling all the tasks would work, and in our case wouldn't even be that inefficient, but the async system is set up to avoid unnecessary polling of futures with one additional concept - wakers.
-A waker is a mechanism which can be used to signal to the executor that something a given task is waiting on has changed, and the task's future should be polled, because it will be able to proceed.
+A waker is a mechanism which can be used to signal to the executor that something that a given task is waiting on has changed, and the task's future should be polled, because it will be able to proceed.
 This is how "at the right time" from the above paragraph is decided.

 In our case there's a single situation which causes such a change - a result has arrived from the shell, for a particular effect requested earlier.